 - The axons pass through the retina in a bundle at the back of the eye, which is known as the “blind spot”, as photoreceptor cells are not located here

 ∑ - The information from the right field of vision from both eyes is sent to the left part of the visual cortex and vice versa.

-- Stimuli from the right field of vision in both eyes passes to the left side of the visual cortex
+- Stimuli from the right field of vision in both eyes pass to the left side of the visual cortex

-- Stimuli from the left field of vision in both eyes passes to the right side of the visual cortex
+- Stimuli from the left field of vision in both eyes pass to the right side of the visual cortex

 - This is achieved when some of the axons from the nerve fibres cross over at the optic chiasma in the brain